ACH (Automated Clearing House)

 A cash advance is money given based on a prearranged line of credit such as a credit card or loan agreement.
 It can also describe a small loan made over a short period of time.

 Charges are fees given to customers for various services and resources made available.
-Fees include interest charges and cash advance charges.
+Fees include interest charges, handling charges, and cash advance charges.
 Additionally, if their services are misused or terms are broken, many institutions assess penalties, including overdraft charges, bounced check fees and late payment fees.

 Checks and electronic payments go through a clearing cycle when paid into your account.
 The time varies based upon the type of credit.